CameronCz/FinalProject/README.md

 Our GUI is broken into 3 layers:
 - Main layer:
 This is the layer of the GUI that the userprimarily uses.
 They can add their most recent expenses on this layer, and their general spending is aggregated here.
+To add an expense, choose a date, price with the slider, and category.
+The save expense button will add the expense to the dictionary pickle file for that month.
+Click the "Last 3 Months Spending" button to view a breakdown of your spending by percentage for the last 3 months from the date of the last expense you submitted.
+Click "Current Month Spending" to compare to your budget.
+A budget of $2000 monthly income is the default.
+To get back to your current month, submit a $0 expense for the current month to get the graphs back to todays month.

 - Budget Layer:
 This layer is for the user to create or edit their budget.
-Here they input their income and adjust their categorical spending based on their own needs.
+Here the user inputs their income and adjusts their categorical spending based on their own needs.
+Click check budget to make sure all sliders add up to 100%.
+Click save budget to save and update budget.pickle with your new budget.

 - Checking Live Stock Layer:
 This layer helps you check the related live stock information for the past 30 days to help manage your budget and investment.
+Click the button of the stock information you would like to view

+- Exit:
+If only the budget app is open, exit the GUI by clicking "Exit" at the bottom right or the X out the window.
+If multiple graphs are open.
+X out of all graphs the exit the GUI.

 ## Installation
 - This project uses the following packages.